 A GIF that does not represent the appropriate message will look very unprofessional or even tacky.
 But when used correctly can be a great way to add personality and visual interest to your messages.

 So how can you make sure your GIF usage is on point?

 Consider whether the GIF actually adds something worthwhile to your message.
 A funny cat GIF might be entertaining, but it’s not going to help you sell your product.
 A GIF that demonstrates how your product works can be a valuable asset.

 Once you’ve created a GIF that’s relevant to your message, make sure it’s high quality and properly sized.
 You don’t want your email to look amateurish because of a low-resolution GIF. , avoid using too many GIFs in a single email.
 A little goes a long way when it comes to email GIFs.

 Does the GIF draw attention to the main point?

 GIFs can be a great way to grab attention and add some entertainment to your sales and marketing emails.
-But, you want to make sure that the GIFs you use are relevant to the main point of your email and does not get distracted from your message.
-If the GIF is only adding the fun element in the message and not supporting the main purpose of email communication, you better not use it.
+But, you want to make sure that the GIFs you use are relevant to the main point of your email and do not get distracted from your message.
+If the GIF is only adding a fun element in the message and not supporting the main purpose of email communication, you better not use it.